Biblical and Talmudic units of measurement: Week

-The modern Hebrew calendar follows a seven-day weekly cycle, which runs concurrently but independently of the monthly and annual cycles.
-The origin of Hebrew seven day week and the Sabbath, as well as the true meaning of the name, is uncertain.
-The earliest Biblical passages which mention it (Exodus 20:10 and 24:21; Deut.
-5:14; Amos 8:5) presuppose its previous existence, and analysis of all the references to it in the canon makes it plain that its observance was neither general nor altogether spontaneous in either pre-exilic or post-exilic Israel.
-It was probably originally connected in some manner with the cult of the moon, as indeed is suggested by the frequent mention of Sabbath and New-Moon festivals in the same sentence (Isa.
-1:13; Amos 8:5; H Kings 6:23).

-The names for the days of the week are simply the day number within the week.
-In Hebrew, these names may be abbreviated using the numerical value of the Hebrew letters, for example "Day 1, or Yom Rishon".

 Day

 In addition to "tomorrow" (machar) and "yesterday" (etmol), the Israelite vocabulary also contained a distinct word for two days ago (shilshom).
-Maḥaratayim ("the day after tomorrow"), is a dual form of machar, literally "two tomorrows".
-In the Bible, the day is divided up vaguely, with descriptions such as midnight, and half-night.
+Maḥaratayim ("the day after tomorrow", "over-morrow"), is a dual form of machar, literally "two tomorrows".
+In the Bible, the day is divided up vaguely, with descriptions such as "midnight", "noontime", "eveningtime", and "at the beginning of the middle night watch".
 Nevertheless, it is clear that the day was considered to start at dusk.

 By Talmudic times, the Babylonian system of dividing up the day (from sunset to sunrise, and sunrise to sunset), into hours (Hebrew: שעה, sha'ah), parts (Hebrew: חלק, heleq, plural halaqim), and moments (Hebrew: רגע, rega, plural rega'im), had been adopted; the relationship of these units was: